 A private medical initiative to provide holistic cancer care with cutting edge Technology and world renowned health professionals.

 Chittaranjan National Cancer Institute, Kolkata

 Regional Cancer Centre of Ministry of Health and Family Welfare, Govt of India.

 A private medical institution working closely with public sector in North Eastern India in the Himalayan belt for health promotion of local population.

-The Faculty of Health Sciences and Social Work was founded in 1994 and was the first faculty in Slovakia to offer full-time master programs in the field of public health.
-The faculty has been involved in research projects on a global and European scale in various aspects of health.
+Established in 1635, it is one of the oldest universities in Slovakia.
+Trnava University has expertise in public health research, development of clinical guidelines and standard operating procedures, and project implementation in vulnerable groups.
+The Faculty of Health Sciences and Social Work was the first faculty in Slovakia to offer full-time master programs in the field of public health.
+The faculty has been involved in research projects on a global and European scale.

 Healthy Regions Slovakia

-We are an allowance organisation, co-funded from the budget of the Ministry of Health of the Slovak Republic, with a mission to implement and develop provisional countervailing measures in the area of public health.
-Our organisation is implementing two main national projects: National project Healthy Communities (under the code 2B) focused on activities in 7 regions in Slovakia and National project Healthy Communities (under the code 3B) focusing activities in Bratislava region.
-In our activities and operations, we focus on social determinants of health, among others health-related behaviour, material conditions, psychosocial factors, barriers preventing access to healthcare services, health literacy and structural limitations.
-We focus our mission on people living in substandard social and material conditions in both individual households and whole marginalised Roma communities.
-95% of our employees are people from marginalised Roma communities –they are our health mediators, and 75% of them are women.
+Healthy Regions is an allowance organisation, co-funded from the budget of the Ministry of Health of the Slovak Republic with a mission to implement and develop provisional countervailing measures in the area of public health.
+It is focused on people living in substandard social and material conditions.
+95% of their employees are health mediators from marginalised Roma communities and 75% of them are women.